Co-curricular activities are an extension of the formal learning experiences in a course or an academic programme.

 School trips are excellent at Eaton House Belgravia Pre-Prep, and they are a good way for pupils to really engage in a subject in more depth, whether they are residential or nearer to home.

-For example, at the end of last year, Year 2 visited the world-leading botanical gardens, Kew Gardens.
+For example, in 2020, Year 2 visited the world-leading botanical gardens, Kew Gardens.
 They explored plants from 10 different climate zones, including cacti, orchids, carnivorous plants and the Titan arum, which produces one of the foulest odours in the plant kingdom!
 They also went to The Hive, which is an enormous multi-sensory experience, and learned all about the extraordinary life of bees.
 This complemented and enriched the science lessons that they had taken.

 Even the Nursery enjoys co-curricular learning.
 Every year our littlest pupils are taken to Chelsea Fire Station, where they have fun seeing real uniforms (there are dress-up fire costumes in the Nursery to inspire their interest).
 They meet the firemen and are allowed to hold a real hose to feel the power of the velocity of water.
 Another regular treat is a visit from the Wiggly Wild Show where real animals are brought into school to complement the children's minibeasts project.
 It is such an exciting way to bring the topics to life!